Applications of the Morava $K$-theory to algebraic groups

 Assume that the $K(2)^*$-motive of $X$ is split, but the Rost invariant of $G$ is not trivial.

+There is a field extension $K$ of $F$ such that the Rost invariant of $G_K$ is a non-zero pure symbol.
+Indeed, for groups of types $\E_6$, $\FF_4$, $\G_2$, $\E_7$ with $p=3$ and $\E_8$ with $p=5$ this is already the case for $K=F$ (see \cite[Part~II]{Ga09}).

+If $G$ is of type $\E_7$ with $p=2$, then by \cite[Theorem~5.7]{PS10} the variety $Y$ of maximal parabolic subgroups of $G$ of type $6$ (enumeration of simple roots follows Bourbaki) is not generically split.
+Over its function field $K=F(Y)$ the anisotropic kernel of $G_K$ is of type $\D_4$ and, thus, the Rost invariant of $G_K$ is a non-zero pure symbol.

-By \cite[Theorem~5.7]{PS10} if $G$ is not split already, there is a field extension $K$ of $F$ such that the Rost invariant of $G_K$ is a pure non-zero symbol (For example, if $p=2$ and $G$ is of type $\E_8$, then one can take $K=F(Y)$ with $Y$ the variety of maximal parabolic subgroups of $G$ of type $6$; enumeration of simple roots follows Bourbaki).
-Then the motive of $X$ is a direct sum of Rost motives corresponding to this symbol of degree $3$ (see \cite{PSZ08}).
+If $G$ is of type $\E_8$ with $p=2$, then by \cite[Theorem~5.7]{PS10} one can take $K=F(Y)$, where $Y$ is the variety of maximal parabolic subgroups of $G$ of type $6$ (the anisotropic kernel of $G_K$ will be again of type $\D_4$), and if $G$ is of type $\E_8$ with $p=3$, then one can take $K=F(Y)$, where $Y$ is the variety of maximal parabolic subgroups of $G$ of type $7$ (the anisotropic kernel of $G_K$ will be of type $\E_6$).

+In all cases the motive of $X_K$ is a direct sum of Rost motives corresponding to this non-zero symbol of degree $3$ (see \cite{PSZ08}).
 This gives a contradiction with Proposition~\ref{pro62}.

+Conversely, if the Rost invariant of $G$ is zero and $G$ is not of type $\E_8$ with $p=2$, then by \cite[Theorem~0.5]{Ga01} (for exceptional groups different from $\E_8$), \cite{C94} and \cite[Proposition~15.5]{Ga09} (for $\E_8$ at the prime $5$), \cite{C10} and \cite[Section~10c]{GPS16} (for $\E_8$ at the prime $3$) the group $G$ is split and the statement of the proposition follows.